sandervandevelde/MQTTBrokerPrivatePreview/Azure Portal/README.md

    -  Subscription: Select the enabled subscription for private preview.
    - Resource group: Select a resource group or create a new one.
 For more information, see [Manage Azure Resource Manager resource groups](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal).
    - Name: Enter a name for your namespace.
 This name must be globally unique, with a length between 3 and 50 alphanumeric characters.
 The name can also include the hyphen ('-') character.
-   - Region: Select Central US EUAP
+   - Region: Select East US 2 EUAP

 ![Namespace_Creation_Basics.png](https://github.com/Azure/MQTTBrokerPrivatePreview/blob/main/Azure%20Portal/Namespace_Creation_Basics.png)